World Cup: Hosts Australia shed underdog status – DW – 08/07/2023

 "You've seen the crowds that all the games are attracting and I think it's just the start for women's football in Australia.
 Hopefully we can inspire the next generation."

 Foord slotted in Australia's first goal on 29 minutes after a magical piece of playmaking from Mary Fowler.
-The stadium roared with approval.
+The stadium lifted with approval after a quiet opening.
 When the second goal arrived from Hayley Raso in the 70th minute, Foord had helped run Denmark ragged.
 They were cooked.

 Coach Tony Gustavsson had rustled up the perfect recipe, fielding a 4-4-2 which loaded down Foord's left-wing.
 They allowed Denmark possession but still managed to control the match without the majority of the ball.